el-gel/chaos-letter/readme.md

 -- Likely means codifying text and translating card text to code.
 - In order for Assassin etc. pre_events to order properly, they need to appear as a single Event.
 Need a way to do 'packaged events' in some manner.
 -- Could do it with one Event that has the others as post_events.
 But then have to be careful that it doesn't get cancelled improperly.
 I think this works as is at the moment.
 -- Could also have a 'grouping' property of Events, which only matters for the order_events function.
 This would make queries look a bit weird perhaps, but avoids having dummy Events.
+This is the approach I'm going for.
+- OrderingOptions should have a public/private component, and making a Query with one should be able to automatically convert back.